RAHenriksen/NGSNGS/README.md

 The following features has been added since its publication in January 2023.
 See helppage for usage [Help page](#GENERAL)

 * Fixed quality score (-qs): creating one fixed quality score with identical sequencing error for each nucleotide.
-* Circular simulation mode (-sim circ): enable the possibility of simulating sequencing reads crossing the reference genome end coordinate - to simulate bacterial or mitochondria amongst others
+* Circular simulation mode (-circ): enable the possibility of simulating sequencing reads crossing the reference genome end coordinate - to simulate bacterial or mitochondria amongst others
 * Stochastic mutation rate (-mr) : adding stochastic variation to the input reference genome (-i)
 * Fixed number of stochastic SNP's (-v): adds a fixed number of randomg mutations ot the input reference genome (-i)
-* Simulate reads solely for regions of interest across the genome (-reg): the coordinates from which the reads are sampled needs to be in a bed file structure.
+* Simulate reads solely for regions of interest across the genome (-incl): the coordinates from which the reads are sampled needs to be in a bed file structure.
 With the possibility of adding a number of nucleotides in both the start and end of the region by providing the flanking option -fl.
 This can be used for CAPTURE sequencing simulation
+* Simulate reads by masking regions across the genome (-excl): the coordinates for the regions to be excluded should be in a bed file structure.
 * Added an amplicon simulation mode: simulate sequencing errors, mutations or deamination on your empirical data, while allowing for file conversion, see [NGSNGS - amplicon alteration](#AMPLICON)

 ## GENERAL